Seenivasanseeni/Udacity-Neighborhood/README.md

  This App allows you to search for favourite locations and filter those based on the query along with google maps In the project directory, you can run:

+### `npm install`
+ This installs all the necessary node modules such as react and its dependencies

 ### `npm start`

  It Runs the app in the development mode.<br> And then